emafree/f2-commander/README.md

     uv run f2

-Static code analysis (black, flake8, isort, mypy) and pytest can be ran with `uv` and `uvx`.
-For example:
+Static code analysis and type checks (ruff, mypy) can be ran with `uvx`.
+For
+example:

+    uvx run ruff check
-    uvx run black .
+    uvx run mypy

+Tests use pytest, installed with the dev dependencies:

     uv run pytest

 To run all code quality controls: